quickwit-oss/quickwit/docs/reference/cli.md

 sidebar_position: 4
 ---

-Quickwit command line tool lets you create, ingest, search, start search and indexer servers.
-For configuration, `quickwit` needs a [config file path](../configuration/node-config.md) that you can specify with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.
+Quickwit command line tool lets you start a Quickwit server and manage indexes (create, delete, ingest), splits and sources (create, delete, toggle).
+To start a server, `quickwit` needs a [node config file path](../configuration/node-config.md) that you can specify with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.
+To manage indexes, splits and sources, you need to specify the endpoint of a Quickwit node with the `--endpoint` argument.

 This page documents all the available commands, related options, and environment variables.